hwborchers/ctv-optimization/README.md

     cosine algorithms and many others.
 -   Package [ecr](https://cran.r-project.org/package=ecr) provides a framework for building evolutionary algorithms for single- and multi-objective continuous or discrete optimization problems.
+And [emoa](https://cran.r-project.org/package=emoa) has a collection of building blocks for the design and analysis of evolutionary multiobjective optimization algorithms.
 -   CMA-ES by N. Hansen, global optimization procedure using a covariance matrix adapting evolutionary strategy, is implemented in several packages: In packages [cmaes](https://cran.r-project.org/package=cmaes)